mhmgad/autogenstudio-ha-addon/readme.md

-# Autogenstudio as an Add-on
+# Autogenstudio as Home Assistant Add-on

 ## About

-This add-on runs autogenstudio as a service.
+This add-on runs Autogenstudio as a service.

 ## Installation